digidem/kappa-osm/README.md

 Currently, doing a batch insert skips many validation checks in order to be as fast as possible.

-*TODO: accept `opts.validate` or `opts.strict`*
+*TODO: means to enable validation + error reporting / atomic write*

 ### var rs = osm.query(bbox[, cb])

-Retrieves all `node`s, `way`s, and `relation`s touching the bounding box `bbox`.
+Retrieves all nodes, ways, and relations within the bounding box `bbox`.

-`bbox` is expected to be of the format `[WEST, SOUTH, EAST, NORTH]`.
+`bbox` is expected to be an array of the form `[WEST, SOUTH, EAST, NORTH]`.
-Latitude (north/south) runs between `(-85, 85)`, and longitude (west/east) between `(-180, 180)`.
+Latitude (north/south) runs between `(-85, 85)`, and longitude (west/east)
+between `(-180, 180)`.

 A callback parameter `cb` is optional.
 If given, it will be called as `cb(err, elements)`.
-If not provided or set to `null`, a Readable stream will be returned that can be read from as elements are emitted.
+If not provided, a Readable stream will be returned that can be read from as elements are emitted.
 The distinction between the two is that the callback will buffer all results before they are returned, but the stream will emit results as they arrive, resulting in much less buffering.
 This can make a large impact on memory use for queries on large datasets.

-The following [algorithm](https://wiki.openstreetmap.org/wiki/API_v0.6#Retrieving_map_data_by_bounding_box:_GET_.2Fapi.2F0.6.2Fmap) is used to determine what OSM elements are returned:
+Elements are returned as governed by the [query algorithm outlined by the OSM v0.6 API](https://wiki.openstreetmap.org/wiki/API_v0.6#Retrieving_map_data_by_bounding_box:_GET_.2Fapi.2F0.6.2Fmap):

 1. All nodes that are inside a given bounding box and any relations that reference them.